zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

     When successful, the output displays plain text diffs of the entered data sets.

 **To create a unique plug-in:** Use Step 3 to run your new command.
-Note that the command is different based on the plugin name in the `src/imperative.ts` file.
+Note that the command is different based on the plug-in name in the `src/imperative.ts` file.

 ## Bringing together new tools!